-There can be beauty in the implementation of some ideas, when there is a widely held view that ‘the time has come’.
-Taking advantage of the opportunities offered by digital disruption to allow for more seamless interaction with government, as ServiceNSW has done, is a great example.
-The broader message is to think carefully about the best time to implement new approaches and, if possible, adjust accordingly.
-If the environment appears challenging, ask the question: ‘What options are available to help create a more conducive environment?’
+There can be beauty in implementing ideas – when there is a widely held view that the time has come.
+Taking advantage of digital disruption to allow for more seamless interaction with government, as ServiceNSW has done, is a great example.
+Think carefully about the best time to implement new approaches and adjust accordingly.
+If the environment appears challenging, ask the question: What options are available to help create a more conducive environment?

 People join the public service because they want to make a difference.
-An authentic and compelling narrative provides the answer to: ‘Why does this matter?’, and ‘How will it improve the lives of the people we are here to serve?’
-It motivates an agency’s people to do things differently and clearly explain to customers and stakeholders what is changing and why.
+An authentic and compelling narrative provides the answer to two questions: Why does this matter?
+And how will it improve the lives of the people we are here to serve?
+The narrative motivates an agency’s people to do things differently and explains to customers and stakeholders what is changing and why.
 The most compelling narratives bring together images, data and evidence, infographics and personal stories.

 A government department undergoing major structural changes communicated its vision and narrative for change through a roadshow.
 Executive directors spent two days criss-crossing the state to engage all staff at the same time.
 This was complemented by a video message from the CEO, a strategy on a page and supporting fact sheets, which addressed the impact on staff.